ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 ## Events and Triggers

-Cloud events are things that happen in your cloud environment.These might be things like changes to data in a database, files added to a storage system, or a new virtual machine instance being created.
+Cloud events are things that happen in your cloud environment.
+These might be things like changes to data in a database, files added to a storage system, or a new virtual machine instance being created.

 Events occur whether or not you choose to respond to them.
 You create a response to an event with a trigger.
 A trigger is a declaration that you are interested in a certain event or set of events.
 Binding a function to a trigger allows you to capture and act on events.